China is one of the most exciting, bustling and ever-changing places on earth. Imagine what it's like living there!

 As all accommodations are different, it’s difficult to generalise about what yours will look like until during the application process whe...

 Food in China

 The Chinese know how to make delicious meals.
 That’s because passionate cooks have been perfecting recipes for thousands of years.

 Whether it’s the steamed buns, fried dumplings or Peking duck like yo...

 The Chinese currency is called ‘renminbi’.
 In Mandarin, it literally means the people’s currency.

 The yuan is the basic unit of the renminbi.
 It’s the Chinese equivalent of a dollar o...

 How much does it cost to live in China?

-If your teaching contract includes accommodation, you’ll only need to worry about spending money on things like food, transport, mobile phone and social activities.
+If your contract includes teacher housing, you’ll only need to spend money on things like food, transport and social activities.